mars0i/masonclj/doc/properties.md

-`masonclj.properties`: `defagent`, `make-properties`
+`masonclj.properties`: `defagt`, `make-properties`
 ===
 Marshall Abrams

-`masonclj.properties` provides two Clojure operators, `defagent` and `make-properties`; both are designed to ease use of the [MASON](https://cs.gmu.edu/~eclab/projects/mason) ABM library with Clojure.
+`masonclj.properties` provides two Clojure operators, `defagt` and `make-properties`; both are designed to ease use of the [MASON](https://cs.gmu.edu/~eclab/projects/mason) ABM library with Clojure.

 `make-properties` makes it easier to use MASON inspectors to track agents in the GUI even if you implement agents as defrecords--which don't have modifiable fields, so the same agent might be represented by different "time slice" defrecords at different times.
-And `defagent` makes it simpler to use `make-properties`.
+And `defagt` (pronounced "deff agent") makes it simpler to use `make-properties`.

+NOTE: "Agent" below refers to agents in the agent-based modeling sense.
+This sense of the term pretty much has nothing to do with the Clojure language agent concept.

 ## Rationale